The Inter-Rater and Intra-Rater Reliability of the Balance Error Scoring System in Acutely Concussed Individuals

 St. Louis, MO

-Carlson, Casey, Jody Langdon, Barry Munkasy, Thomas Buckley.
+Carlson, Casey D., Jody Langdon, Barry Munkasy, Thomas Buckley.

 "The Inter-Rater and Intra-Rater Reliability of the Balance Error Scoring System in Acutely Concussed Individuals."

 Department of Health Sciences and Kinesiology Faculty Presentations.